4deld/4deld.github.io/_posts/2020-07-31-my-nickname.md

 Here's my [GITHUB](https://github.com/rlapo213)!

 My English can be awkward.
-If there’s inconvenience, please send me an email so that I can fix that.
+If there’s My English might be awkward.
+If you have any inconvenience, please send me an email so that I can correct it.

-Email : rlapo@naver.com
+Email: deld4@icloud.com

 Thank you for reading my post.